P.H. Paseo Las Bóvedas (1998-1999)

 P.H.
 La Merced (2007-2009)

-The property is next to the La Merced Church, and together with Casa Garay, was once part of the La Merced Convent.
-Inside, we can observe stone arcades which are presumed to have been part of the Convent as well as traces of the Colonial-era well, elements which can now be found in the inner courtyard.
+The property is next to the La Merced Church and was once part of the La Merced Convent along with Casa Garay.
+Inside, one may enjoy views of stone arcades which are presumed to have been part of the Convent as well as traces of the Colonial-era well, elements which can now be found i the inner courtyard.

 P.H.
 Casa Garay (2010-2012)

-The building dates back to the city’s earliest days during the Colonial era (the 17th century), and was part of the La Merced Convent.
-The Archive of the Indies shows that there were entrances to tunnels in the basement of the property connecting it to the Cathedral, although we were unable to find concrete evidence of this.
-In 1850, this property and others belonging to the Church were expropriated by the State.
-In 1880 or thereabouts, the building as it currently stands was built and its first registered owner was Mercedes Díaz de Garay, wife of the celebrated painter, Epifanio Garay y Caicedo.
-The property was subsequently inherited by his children, Don Narciso Garay Díaz, a celebrated literary, musical and diplomatic figure, and Doña Nicole Garay, the renowned educator.
+This building dates back to the city´s earliest days of the colonial era (the 17th Century) and it was once part of the La Merced Convent.
+The Archive of the Indies shows that the basement of the property had entrances to tunnels connecting it to the cathedral, although we have been unable to find concrete evidence of this.
+In 1850, this property and others belonging to the Church were expropriated by the state.
+In 1880 or thereabout, the building as it currently stands was build and its first registered owner was Mercedes Díaz de Garay, wife of the celebrated painter, Epifanio Garay y Caicedo.
+The property was subsequently inherited by his children, Don Narciso Garay Díaz, a celebrate literary, musical and diplomatic figure, and Doña Nicole Garay, the reowned educator.

-The building project comprises nine apartments and was awarded the SPIA prize (Panamanian Association of Engineers and Architects) in 2012, winning under the category for “Best Restoration”.
+The building project is comprised of nine apartments and was awarded the SPIA prize (Panamanian association of Engineers and Architects) in 2012, winning under the category of "Best Restoration".

 P.H.
 Casa Neuman (2012-2014)

-These buildings have been dated to the last two decades of the 19th century, and three of the four properties which comprise the building project belonged to the family of Don August Wilhelm Newman, who was married to Ana Catharina Van der Hans de Newman.
-In the early days of the 20th century, one of the properties comprising this project belonged to Don Ernesto De La Guardia, a highly respected and cultured businessman and father of one of our ex-Presidents, Don Ernesto De La Guardia, Jr. (1956-1960).
+These buildings date back to the last two decades of the 19th Century and three of the four properties that make up this project belonged to the family of Don August Wilhelm Neuman who was married to Ana Catharina Van der Hans de Neuman.
+In the early 20th Century, one of the properties belonged to Don Ernesto De La Guardia, a highly respected businessman and father of one of our ex-Presidents, Don Ernesto De La Guardia Jr. (1956-1960).

-The building project comprises 13 apartments and five commercial units.
-The buildings were connected internally by a large, original courtyard in which we found a well dating back to Colonial times, which we were able to rescue.
+This building project consists of 13 apartments and five commercial units.
+The building were connected internally by an original, large courtyard.
+Therein, we found a well dating back to Colonial times, which we were able to rescue.